hashimTahir/AndroidAdManager/README.md

 "Strategy" interface.

 Step 7.
-Call the relevant methods from Ui to display ads.
+Call the relevant methods from Ui to display Ads.

      AdManager.hShowNativeAdvanced(hMainBinding.hNativeAdvancedBanner)
      AdManager.hShowNativeBanner(hMainBinding.hNativeBanner)
      AdManager.hShowBanner(hMainBinding.hBannerContainer)

-If you don't want to fallback to others ads and only use fixed ads then use the following
+If you don't want to fallback to others Ads and only use fixed Ads then use the following

 methods.